jpoliveira08/tic-tac-toe/README.md

  ### Class <strong>Players</strong>

 <p>This class was create to apply the methods Gatters and Setters.
-Also is used to request the move of corresponding player.</p>
+In this project is used to set a player name, also to call a name of player to make the respective move.</p>